 Many real estate experts and economists are suggesting that even if banks cut home loan interest rates, then this wont be enough to encourage more property buyers into the Australian market.
 This is due to recent changes in lending laws and the fact that banks are making moves independent of the Reserve Bank of Australia (RBA) to raise interest rates.

-While the RBA is continuing to hold its cards close to its chest there has been talk of a rate drop later in the year.
-This is mainly due to what many economists are referring to as a lifeless economy and the possibility that unemployment may rise to over 6 percent.
+While the RBA is continuing to hold its cards close to its chest there has been a talk of a rate drop later in the year.
+This is mainly due to what many economists are referring to as a lifeless economy and the possibility that unemployment may rise to over 6%.

-However, economists are suggesting that even though a rate cut will make property more affordable, it is possible than banks wont pass-on these cuts to mortgage holders.
+However, economists are suggesting that even though a rate cut will make a property more affordable, it is possible that banks wont pass on these cuts to mortgage holders.
 There is also a possibility that the Australian Big Four banks ANZ, Westpac, NAB and the Commonwealth may even decide to raise rates independent of RBA decisions, as they have done previously.
 This is a concern to many home buyers, especially those looking to buy property in Sydney and Melbourne.

 In November 2015, banks raised home loan interest rates by as much as .20 basis points.
 Prior to this, investor home loan rates were increased.
 Then in February 2016, business investment loan rates rose as well.